Virtual-Finance-Vifi/vifi-capstone/protocol-manual.md

-# Virtual Fiat Environment (VFE-TTD): A Modular Decentralized Financial Protocol
+# Virtual Finance Protocol (ViFi Protocol): A Modular Decentralized Financial Framework

 ## Abstract

-The Virtual Fiat Environment (VFE) for Trinidad and Tobago Dollar (TTD) is a decentralized financial protocol managing perpetual instruments—Reserved Quota ($R$, a fiat currency call option) and Fiat non-USD ($F$, a perpetual TTD)—through a modular architecture.
-Core modules include the Fiat Quota Supply (FQS), Virtual Perpetual Automated Market Maker (VP-AMM), and Implicit Derived State (IDS), augmented by auxiliary contracts (Virtualizer, Treasury, Farm, Stable Swap) to facilitate USDV collateralization, yield generation, TTDV issuance, and TTDC conversion.
-This paper provides a comprehensive mathematical framework, operational logic, smart contract specifications, and a detailed numerical example.
+The Virtual Finance Protocol (ViFi Protocol) is a decentralized financial framework designed to manage virtual fiat ecosystems, with the Virtual Fiat Environment (VFE) for Trinidad and Tobago Dollar (TTD) as a key component.
+Each VFE manages perpetual instruments—Reserved Quota ($R$, a fiat currency call option) and Fiat non-USD ($F$, a perpetual TTD)—via a modular architecture.
+The VFE consists of the Virtual Access Reserved Quota (VARQ) and the Virtual Perpetual Automated Market Maker (VP-AMM).
+The VARQ integrates the Fiat Quota Supply (FQS) and Implicit Derived State (IDS), while auxiliary contracts (Virtualizer, Treasury, Farm, Stable Swap) facilitate USDV collateralization, yield generation, TTDV issuance, and TTDC conversion.
+This paper provides a comprehensive mathematical framework, operational logic, smart contract specifications, and a numerical example for the VFE-TTD within the ViFi Protocol.

-The VFE supports:
+The VFE-TTD supports:
-- **Forward Swap**: Deposits USDV ($U_{i,n}$) to issue $R$ and $F$, minting ERC20 TTDV ($F_{e,n}$).
+- **Forward Swap**: Deposits USDV ($U_{i,n}$) into VARQ to issue $R$ and $F$, then VP-AMM mints ERC20 TTDV ($F_{e,n}$).
-- **Reverse Swap**: Redeems ERC20 TTDV ($F_{e,n}$) to unmint $R$ and $F$, withdrawing USDV.
+- **Reverse Swap**: Redeems ERC20 TTDV ($F_{e,n}$) via VP-AMM to unmint $R$ and $F$, then VARQ withdraws USDV.
 - **Stable Swap**: Converts TTDV ($X_v$) to TTDC ($Y_c$) via a Constant Sum AMM (CSAMM).

+Multiple VFEs can be instantiated from the Farm, each tailored to specific fiat currencies.

 ---

 ## 1. Introduction

-The VFE-TTD protocol bridges USDV with TTDV and TTDC via:
+The Virtual Finance Protocol (ViFi Protocol) establishes a framework for virtual fiat systems, with the VFE as its operational core.
+For the Trinidad and Tobago Dollar (TTD), the VFE-TTD bridges USDV (virtual USD stablecoin) with TTDV (virtual TTD token) and TTDC (local real-world asset) through:
-- **Fiat Quota Supply (FQS)**: Tracks USDV reserves and total $R$ and $F$.
+- **Virtual Access Reserved Quota (VARQ)**: Comprises FQS (tracks USDV reserves and total $R$ and $F$) and IDS (computes derived metrics for stability).
 - **Virtual Perpetual Automated Market Maker (VP-AMM)**: Manages liquidity and TTDV minting/burning.
-- **Implicit Derived State (IDS)**: Computes derived metrics for stability.
 - **Virtualizer**: Converts USDC to USDV.
 - **Treasury**: Manages USDV collateral and yield.
-- **Farm**: Vault for staking USDV into sUSDV, integrating VFE assets.
+- **Farm**: Vault for staking USDV into sUSDV, capable of instantiating multiple VFEs.
 - **Stable Swap (CSAMM)**: Facilitates 1:1 TTDV-to-TTDC swaps with $X_v + Y_c = k_{ss}$.

-This document details all mathematics, including the CSAMM, and a seven-step example.
+This document details the VFE-TTD’s mathematics, including CSAMM, and a seven-step example, emphasizing its role within the broader ViFi Protocol.

 ---